sorzkode/spassgui/README.md

 Once initiated, use the following steps:
 ```
-1. Use the slider to select your password length',
+1. Use the slider to select your password length.
-2. Use the checkboxes to select options for your password',
+2. Use the checkboxes to select options for your password.
-3. Click the "Generate" button',
+3. Click the "Generate" button.
-4. Type in a note to associate with your password and click the "Save" button to save to your local database',
+4. Type in a note to associate with your password and click the "Save" button to save to your local database.
-5. Use the dropdown menus under "Database" to view database items or to delete the database',
+5. Use the dropdown menus under "Database" to view database items or to delete the database.
 ```
 ## Features